Testing Electromagnetic Memory via Acceleration-Induced Phase Imprints in Superconductors: Introduction

 \section{Introduction}

-Quantum mechanics has achieved remarkable success in explaining a wide range of physical phenomena, yet several of its predictions remain experimentally unverified \cite{Laloe:2001tbo,Nikolic:2006az}.
-One unverified phenomenon is the quantum aspect of electromagnetic (EM) memory \cite{Kapec:2015ena,Pasterski:2015zua,Susskind:2015hpa}.
-It predicts that the quantum phases of states can retain a memory of past EM events, and that this information can be extracted or detected after the event has disappeared.
-This theory is conceptually important, as it has a deep connection with the soft emission theorem and black hole information loss \cite{Tolish:2014bka,He:2014cra,Kapec:2014zla,Mohd:2014oja,Kapec:2015ena,Campiglia:2015qka,Pasterski:2015zua,Hawking:2016msc,Strominger:2017zoo}.
+Electromagnetic memory~\cite{Kapec:2015ena,Pasterski:2015zua,Susskind:2015hpa} is a theoretically predicted effect in which an electromagnetic process leaves a persistent record after the radiative field itself has passed.
+In its classical form, this record appears as a permanent momentum kick or displacement of charged test particles, determined by the time integral of the radiative electric field~\cite{Bieri:2013hqa,Mao:2017axa,Sarkkinen:2018qwj}.
+In the language of gauge theory, the same effect can be understood as a change between the early- and late-time gauge configurations, associated with soft photons and large $U(1)$ gauge transformations~\cite{Tolish:2014bka,He:2014cra,Kapec:2014zla,Mohd:2014oja,Kapec:2015ena,Campiglia:2015qka,Pasterski:2015zua,Hawking:2016msc,Strominger:2017zoo}.
+Therefore, its observation is conceptually important.

 The memory effect was originally proposed in the gravitational context.
-It predicts that the relative position of pairs of masses in space can be permanently changed by the passage of a gravitational wave \cite{Braginsky:1985vlg,Braginsky:1987kwo,Ludvigsen:1989kg,PhysRevLett.67.1486}.
-Analogous to the gravitational memory effect, EM radiation emitted by accelerated charges can also cause a lasting change in the momentum of test particles, perpendicular to the radial direction\cite{Bieri:2013hqa,Mao:2017axa,Sarkkinen:2018qwj}, which is referred to as the EM memory effect.
-These observables are classical in nature and extremely weak, making them easily overwhelmed by perturbations and therefore still unverified experimentally \cite{Mao:2017axa,Zosso:2025orw}.
+It predicts that the relative position of pairs of masses in space can be permanently changed by the passage of a gravitational wave~\cite{Braginsky:1985vlg,Braginsky:1987kwo,Ludvigsen:1989kg,PhysRevLett.67.1486}.
+Analogously, EM radiation emitted by accelerated charges can also cause a lasting change in the momentum of test particles, perpendicular to the radial direction~\cite{Bieri:2013hqa,Mao:2017axa,Sarkkinen:2018qwj}.
+These classical EM memory observables are, however, extremely weak and easily overwhelmed by perturbations, and therefore remain experimentally unverified~\cite{Mao:2017axa,Zosso:2025orw}.